OrdnanceSurvey/openspace-ios-sdk/README.md

 After completing the above steps to download and import the OSMap.framework, the minimum required to display a map using the ordnancesurvey-ios-sdk is as follows:

-- Instatiate an OSMapView in a UIView
+- Instatiate an `OSMapView` in a `UIView`
-- Create atleast one OSTileSource and add to OSMapView instance
+- Create atleast one tile source and add to `OSMapView` instance

 <pre>
 //In your ViewController.m

+/*
+ * Assuming there is an OSMapView instance, either created via a XIB or programmatically */

-//create OSTileSource, in this case OS OpenSpace web map source with API key and associated URL id<OSTileSource> webSource = [OSMapView webTileSourceWithAPIKey:@"API_KEY" refererUrl:@"YOUR_WEBPAGE_URL" openSpacePro:true/false];
+//create OSTileSource, in this case OS OpenSpace web map source with API key and associated URL id&lt;OSTileSource&gt; webSource = [OSMapView webTileSourceWithAPIKey:@"API_KEY" refererUrl:@"YOUR_WEBPAGE_URL" openSpacePro:true/false];

 //add to OSMapView
 yourMapView.tileSources = [NSArray arrayWithObject:webSource];

 </pre>

-Note: OSMapView cannot be completely initialised from a NIB, it requires at least one OSTileSource
+Note: `OSMapView` cannot be completely initialised from a Interface Builder (`.xib`) or Storyboard, it requires at least one tile source

 #### Product Code list